jaredjaimes/Learning-game-dev-in-Godot/Statemachines.md

 # This references the state machine node

 func _ready() -> void:
-	# Initialize the state machine, passing a reference of the player to the states,
+	///Initialize the state machine, passing a reference of the player to the states,
-	# that way they can move and react accordingly
+	//that way they can move and react accordingly state_machine.init(self)
-	state_machine.init(self)
 #This initializes the state macine and passes the player node instance to it.
 In order for the statemachine to control the player